 By Nancy Todd

-Street vendors come and go and people in Spain love them.
+Street vendors come and go.
 In Granada, vendors are scattered about the city and sometimes move onto another location in the same day.
 When you find something you can’t live without, buy on the spot as the vendor may disappear.

 Another salesperson sold bananas and pineapples that were cut into small pieces ready to eat on the go.